QubesOS/qubes-doc/introduction/getting-started.rst

 ===============

-After `downloading <https://www.qubes-os.org/downloads/>`__ and :doc:`installing </user/downloading-installing-upgrading/installation-guide>` Qubes OS, it’s time to dive in and get to work!
+After :website:`downloading <downloads/>` and :doc:`installing </user/downloading-installing-upgrading/installation-guide>` Qubes OS, it’s time to dive in and get to work!
 (Already know your way around?
 Dive right in to :doc:`organizing your qubes </user/how-to-guides/how-to-organize-your-qubes>`.)

 The Basics
 ----------